Myitkyina: Transportation

 Myitkyina Airport is the main airport serving the city.
 It connects the cities of Putao, Mandalay, Yangon and also Lashio on Mondays.

 It takes almost 24 hours to travel between Mandalay and Myitkyina by train.
 Mandalay–Myitkyina Railway has been used for 100 years.
 This railway is a major means of transportation for both farmers and traders to deliver goods (before 2021 military coup).
 It also connects Laiza, Bhamo, China, and Sumprabum by car and can go to Mandalay, Yangon, Lashio, and Magwe By Bus Station.

 The Myitkyina-Tanai-India road, also known as the Ledo Road, was constructed by the British.

 Education

-The city is home to Myitkyina University, a Christian theological seminary, a college for teachers, a training school for nurses, a college for the study of computers and other rare type of colleges affiliated with several seminaries in the United States and Asia, notably Kachin Theological College and Seminary(KTCS)-Nawng Nang.
+The city is home to Myitkyina University, a Christian theological seminary, a college for teachers, a training school for nurses, a college for the study of computers and other rare types of colleges affiliated with several seminaries in the United States and Asia, notably Kachin Theological College and Seminary(KTCS)-Nawng Nang.
 It is also home to the branch I.L.B.C.
-(International Language Business Center) a chain of private schools for English learners in the Myanmar.
-It has also many non-government institutions such as Naushawng development institute, Pinnya Tagar, Ningshawng and Kachinland School of Arts & Sciences, which has a University vision in 2024.
+(International Language Business Center), a chain of private schools for English learners in Myanmar.
+It also has many non-government institutions such as Naushawng development institute, Pinnya Tagar, Ningshawng and Kachinland School of Arts & Sciences, which has a University vision in 2024.